 Entrepreneurs know how to focus.
-They understand that they'll get more out of their work by locking in on individual tasks and moving on once they're completed.
+They understand that they‘ll get more out of their work by locking in on individual tasks and moving on once they’re completed.
 Employees struggle with that concept.
-They put too many balls in the air and wind up dropping some in the process.
+They put too many balls in the air and drop some in the process.

-2. Entrepreneurs have an 'on to the next one' mentality with failure and frustration.
+2. Entrepreneurs have an ‘on to the next one’ mentality.

 Employees often get fixated on the mistakes they've made.
 They tend to ruminate on failure, letting it take a toll on their confidence.
 Frustration eats at them, and they catastrophize hiccups and hitches.